-Nestled between the south of France and the Tuscan border lies the region of Liguria, with verdant and lush mountains to the north and east, and the sapphire blue Mediterranean to the south and west.
-What lies in between is a land of lush vegetation, medieval hilltop hamlets, panoramic vistas, colorful seaside villages, pristine beaches, and one of Italy’s most underrated cities.
+Nestled between the south of France and the Tuscan border lies the region of Liguria, with verdant and lush mountains to the north and east, and the sapphire-blue Mediterranean to the south and west.
+In between is a land of lush vegetation, medieval hilltop hamlets, panoramic vistas, colorful seaside villages, pristine beaches, and one of Italy’s most underrated cities, Genoa.

-is plenty to do and see, from hiking and biking, to water sports and fishing, to eating (very) well, to sightseeing some of Italy’s most aesthetically pleasing architecture, to just enjoying la dolce vita along its coast, better known as the Italian Riviera.
+There is plenty to do—from hiking and biking, to water sports and fishing, to eating (very) well—and plenty to see, including some of Italy’s most aesthetically pleasing architecture, to just enjoying la dolce vita along its coast, better known as the Italian Riviera.